Hons 3050 - Methods of Discovery

 During the course, we will explore and apply a variety of investigative methodologies.
 Our emphasis will be on the application of advanced reading, thinking and writing skills to the study of complex problems.

 I will be using a "hybrid" approach for this class.
 Some work will be through the campus Canvas system, but I also plan to do "synchronous" Zoom sessions, where I can present some material, and we can discuss relevant topics.
-Our first Zoom session will be Tuesday, August 25, at 11:00 am.
+Around October 1, I expect to be adding an "in person" (face-2-face) option, although I will continue using Zoom through the end of the semester.
+Our first Zoom session will be Tuesday, August 24, at 11:00 am.
 I will provide more info about the Zoom session soon.

 The grades for this course will be based on these four components.
 Each component will carry approximately the same weight.
 Plus/minus grading may be used.